asperw/toolbox/README.md

 * Storage
   * Several containers can use the same storage
 * Can be edited with `k edit pod mypod`
-* Get in a pod with `k exec -it mypod -- /bin/bash`
+* Get in a pod with `k exec -it mypod -c mycontainer -- /bin/bash`
   * What shell and executables are available depends on the image

 ## Manifests